logo

 • Compact: Easy to transport, fit in purses and waist-pouches.

-• Medium: Too big for the average purse, these can be kept in an average camera bag.
+• Medium: Too big for the average purse, these can be kept in an small camera bag.

-• Large: Definitely too big for a purse, fits in a nap sack or large camera bag.
+• Large: Definitely too big for a purse, fits in a nap sack or average camera bag.

-• SLD: Interchangeable lens cameras which can be Medium size when paired with a slim lens, usually larger.
+• Mirrorless: Interchangeable lens cameras which can be Medium size when paired with a slim lens.
+They can get large with a long or bright lens.

-• SLR: Large enough to need a large camera bag, they are easy to notice and can feel heavy to carry.
+• SLR: Large enough to need a dedicated camera bag, they are easy to notice and may feel heavy to carry over extended periods.

 Other location considerations: